cogentcore/core/tensor/stats/stats/README.md

 Here is the general info associated with these function calls:

-`StatsFunc` is the function signature for a stats function, where the output has the same shape as the input but with the outermost row dimension size of 1, and contains the stat value(s) for the "cells" in higher-dimensional tensors, and a single scalar value for a 1D input tensor.
+`StatsFunc` is the function signature for a stats function, where the output must be a `tensor.Values` tensor, and is automatically shaped to hold the stat value(s) for the "cells" in higher-dimensional tensors, and a single scalar value for a 1D input tensor.

-Critically, the stat is always computed over the outer row dimension, so each cell in a higher-dimensional output reflects the _row-wise_ stat for that cell across the different rows.
-To compute a stat on the `tensor.SubSpace` cells themselves, must call on a `tensor.New1DViewOf` the `RowTensor`.

-All stats functions skip over NaN's, as a missing value.

 Stats functions cannot be computed in parallel, e.g., using VectorizeThreaded or GPU, due to shared writing to the same output values.
 Special implementations are required if that is needed.

-## norm functions
+## Normalization functions

+The stats package also has the following standard normalization functions for transforming data into standard ranges in various ways:

 * `UnitNorm` subtracts `min` and divides by resulting `max` to normalize to 0..1 unit range.
 * `ZScore` subtracts the mean and divides by the standard deviation.